 - Required Textbook: Lee, C. M., & Hunsley, J. (2018).
 Introduction to Clinical Psychology: An Evidence Based Approach.
 (4th Edition).
 Canada: John Wiley & Sons.
-ISBN # 9781118949467. - Additional Readings: as indicated will be made available via Canvas. - Electronic Device: There will be "in-class" or scheduled assignments, quizzes or exams administered via Canvas (as described within this syllabus).
-An electronic device with internet and Canvas capabilities is required (e.g., laptop, tablet).
+ISBN # 9781118949467. - Additional Readings: as indicated in syllabus; will be made available via Canvas files tab.

+- Electronic Device: There will be "in-class" or scheduled assignments, quizzes or exams administered via Canvas (as described within this syllabus).
+An electronic device with internet and Canvas capabilities is required (e.g., laptop, tablet; preferably with Firefox browser).
 Please contact the UF Computer Help Desk (contact information below) if you have questions or concerns regarding your device's capabilities. - Canvas: Canvas is the course management system that you will use for this course.
 Canvas is accessed by using your Gatorlink account name and password at elearning.ufl.edu.
-There are several tutorials and student-help links on the Canvas login site. - If you have technical questions call the UF Computer Help Desk at 352-392-HELP or send email to helpdesk@ufl.edu.
+There are several tutorials and student-help links on the Canvas login site.
+Canvas works best with the Firefox browser. - If you have technical questions call the UF Computer Help Desk at 352-392-HELP or send email to helpdesk@ufl.edu.
 You are responsible for checking your account prior to each class to determine how you should prepare for the upcoming class.